 You may be surprised by the answer!
-If you want to save yourself some time & trouble, bamboo floors can be a great investment.
-Bamboo offers a different visual aesthetic than traditional wood species, along with a flexible, resilient construction that helps them stand up to chipping, cracking and denting – all common types of damage for both soft and hard wood floors alike.
+If you want to save yourself some time & trouble, offers a different visual aesthetic than traditional wood species, along with a flexible, resilient construction that helps them stand up to chipping, cracking and denting – all common types of damage for both soft and hard wood floors alike.

 BONUS CLEANING TIPS

 Ask your Color Interiors representative about the following:

 - Wood floor cleaning products we recommend to safely remove tough stains and spills without dulling the finish of your floor.

 - Specific products designed for the routine maintenance of pre-finished hardwood floors.

 - Cleaning floors with a urethan finish.
 You should never wax these!

 - Removing scuffs or heel marks.
 Certain hardwood cleaners sprayed onto a soft cloth can be used.

 - Removing sticky residue.
 Typically, a damp towel or sponge will suffice.